 Using software, hardware, and other means to determine whether a claimant is an actual live human (when the IDPV system is interacting with the claimant using automated means or the IDPV system is relying on uncontrolled devices)

-This is generally called "biometric liveness detection [the term originated from techniques used to detect whether a living human was being sampled for example fingerprints].
+This is generally called "biometric liveness detection [the term originated from techniques used to detect whether a living human was being sampled, for example fingerprints].
 Advanced biometric liveness detection methods include:

 3D Geometry-Based Detection: This method analyzes a face's three-dimensional depth and geometry to produce a 3D representation, making it harder for attackers to use 2D photos or videos to spoof the system.